marcinruszkiewicz/kaiser-ruby/README.md

 This tool translates a file containing a program written in the [Rockstar language](https://github.com/dylanbeattie/rockstar) to Ruby code.

-This is still a work in progress.
-For details on that, see the TODO.md and CHANGELOG.md files.
+This is still a work in progress, however most of the language implementation is already finished and working (as are the fibonacci sequence and fizzbuzz examples in the repository).
+For details on what is done, see the TODO.md and CHANGELOG.md files.

 ## Installation